EMCI Core Curriculum

 The students shall be assessed at the final examination in consecutive and/or simultaneous modes of interpreting according to their combination; AB, ABC, AB (con)C; ACC.

 In order to be awarded the EMCI certificate, candidates shall be required to pass all examinations for each language pair at one and the same session.
+In order to obtain the EMCI certificate, only one resit is allowed.
 However, candidates who do not achieve a pass in interpretation from additional C languages or into their B language in an ABC combination may be awarded a degree with an ACC combination.
 The EMCI certificate shall clearly state the language combination for which it has been awarded.

 The examinations shall comprise speeches on a variety of subjects in different registers.
 The speeches shall be prepared to a standard commonly encountered by professional interpreters and delivered as if impromptu by practised speakers.